DevQAC/QA-Portal/qa-portal-angular/SOURCECONTROL.md

 git checkout feature/JIRA-XXXX-Task-title

-Once you've created your local feature branch(es) start making your changes to the feature branch(es).
+Once you've created your local feature branch start making your changes to the feature branch(es).
 After you've made amendments to your code, it is advisable to push your local feature branch to the remote repo and create a pull request.
 This can be done as follows

 ### Push your local feature branch(es)